What Drives Our Curriculum?

 1 Timothy 4:12

 This vision is consistently discussed and explored with staff, children and governors to ensure that it remains at the forefront of our school life and drives our decision making processes.
-Furthermore, it sits within that of the Diocese of Gloucester Academies Trust to be:
+Furthermore, it sits within the vision of the Diocese of Gloucester Academies Trust which has the vision for all its schools to be:

 Boldly Passionate about excellence in learning